uptane/uptane-standard/uptane-standard.md

 2. Load the latest top-level Targets metadata file from the Director repository.
 3. Check that the metadata file has been signed by a threshold of keys specified in the previous root metadata file.
 If not, return an error code indicating an arbitrary software attack.
 4. Check that the version number in the previous targets metadata file, if any, is less than or equal to the version number in this targets metadata file.
 If not, return an error code indicating a rollback attack.
-5. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
-If not, return an error code indicating a freeze attack.
-6. Check that there are no delegations.
+5. Check that there are no delegations.
 If there are, return an error code.
-7. Check that each ECU identifier appears only once.
+6. Check that each ECU identifier appears only once.
 If not, return an error code.
+7. If the new Targets metadata file indicates that the Timeserver key should be rotated, then reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
+It will be updated in the next cycle.
+8. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
+If not, return an error code indicating a freeze attack.
-8. Return an indicator of success.
+9. Return an indicator of success.

 #### Full verification {#full_verification}